edgio-docs/edgio-docs/guides/serverless_functions.md

       // To remove a request header:
-      req.removeHeader('some-header') // the header name is case-insensitive },
+      req.removeHeader('some-header') // the header name is case-insensitive

+      // To access query parameters
+      const { id, name } = req.query // for example if the query string is ?id=1&name=Mark

+      // To access path parameters:
+      const { someParam } = req.params
+    },
     transformResponse: (res, req) => {
       // To access or modify the body, use: